binods1313/CropHealthMonitor/README.md

 - `utils/apiFallback.ts` - Contains the `fetchWithFallback` utility function
 - `services/geminiService.ts` - Updated to use fallback for Gemini API calls
 - `services/weatherService.ts` - Updated to use fallback for OpenWeatherMap API calls
+- `services/firecrawlService.ts` - Updated to use fallback for Firecrawl API calls
 - `server/routes/disasters.ts` - Updated to use fallback for NASA EONET API calls

 ### Verification